isaqb-org/glossary/manuscript/3-terms-M-Z.md

 Robert C. Martin, who coined the "SOLID" acronym, also [introduced the Package Principles]([Robert C. Martin](http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod)) and frequently reiterated both in conjunction.
 Whereas the SOLID Principles target the level of classes, the Package Principles target the level of larger components that contain multiple classes and might get deployed independently.

-Package- and SOLID Principles share the goal of keeping software maintainable by producing loosely coupled components of high cohesion, thereby avoiding explicit symptoms of degraded design: rigidity, fragility, immobility, and viscosity.
+Package- and SOLID Principles share the explicit goal of keeping software [maintainable](#term-maintainability-quality-attribute) and avoiding the symptoms of degraded design: rigidity, fragility, immobility, and viscosity.

+While Martin expressed the Package Principles in terms of large-scale components, they apply at other scales as well.
+Their core are universal heuristics like low coupling, high cohesion, single responsibility, hierarchical (acyclic) decomposition, and the insight that meaningful dependencies go from specific/unstable concepts to more abstract/stable ones (which echoes the [DIP](#term-dependency-inversion)).

 Category: Design-Principle